jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 ## Set words

-Tono allows to set words and meanings in the middle of speech.
+Tono allows setting words and meanings in the middle of speech.
 This is useful when working with uncommon, foreign, technical words.
-Any pronunciable (and writable) word (or more than one) may be set.
+Any pronounceable (and writable) word (or more than one) may be set.
 Let's see an example:

 - wa toti, yutu: YouTube. leno famin yutu - Leno watches YouTube.

-In a sentence like this, you are saying that "yutu" means wathever is after the colon (:).
+In a sentence like this, you are saying that "yutu" means whatever is after the colon (:).
 You can use any word in any language after the colon (:).
 You may also use full and complex descriptions in Tono.
 You may see it as a mini dictionary that is valid during the duration of that conversation (or text).
 You may set as many words you like and you may even redefine Tono words.
 You may also use words in any language before the colon.
 Useful for foreign names that use letters that are not in Tono.

 ## Conjunctions and listing things

-When listing things, if the relation is obvious, not really important or left ambiguous for some reason, you may just not use a conjuction:
+When listing things, if the relation is obvious, not really important or left ambiguous for some reason, you may just not use a conjunction:

 - leno suvon sali, tuka.sali - Leno has a knife and a sword.

 Notice there is no "and" nor any type of context marking the relation between the two object that are owned by Leno.
-This rule is followed by anything that would use conjuctions in other languages: sentences, nouns, adjectives, adverbs.
+This rule is followed by anything that would use conjunctions in other languages: sentences, nouns, adjectives, adverbs.

-### Coordinating conjuctions
+### Coordinating conjunctions

-Like many things in Tono, conjuctions are just like any other word, for joining things they are used as context and follow the same rules:
+Like many things in Tono, conjunctions are just like any other word, for joining things they are used as context and follow the same rules:

 - leno suvon, wa nani, sali, tuka.sali - Leno has a knife and a sword.
 - leno tamun, wa nane, sali, tuka.sali - Leno wants a knife or a sword (either one, not both).